oVirt/ovirt-site/source/feature/intial-run-vm-tab.html.md

 `  `<timer name="rtc" tickpolicy="catchup">
 </clock>

+### Required Changes

+1. Engine - GetTimezoneQuery

+GetTimeZoneQuery was extended with the option to pool general timezone list and not only windows-specific Simply pass isWindowsOS=false with the params.
+The default behaviour is set to "true" to return windows values.

+      public class TimeZoneQueryParams extends VdcQueryParametersBase {

+         private boolean windowsOS = true;

+      ...

+1. UX

+*   Sysprep tab is renamed to Initial Run
+*   tab is always visible
+*   content is splitted into "General" for common properties to all OSs and "Windows" section with windows only properties e.g Domain
+*   on selection of different OS under Genral tab the Timezone list is fetched (cached)
+*   Domain select-box gets disable when the OS is non windows
+*

 ### Benefit to oVirt

 First an admin can set a VM with a desired clock offset, make a template from it and each VM created from that templte will have its clock set already.
 Second we would be able to use future sysprep for linux.